fv-c/fv-c/README.md

 # About Me:

-I'm a music composer.<br>I am interested in algorithmic composition of acoustic and electro-acoustic music.<br>I am also a teacher, or at least I try to.
+I'm a music composer.<br>I am interested in algorithmic composition of acoustic and electroacoustic music.<br>I am also a teacher, or at least I try to.

 ## Resumé